pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 	* {{Location}} - initial location
 	* {{NEWLocation}} - new location

 Regions #scheduleChange - #endScheduleChange and #locationChange - #endlocationChange are used to conditionally display text.
-E-mail message will contain text in those regions depending on what has been changed: schedule date/time, location or both.
+E-mail notification will contain text in those regions depending on what has been changed: schedule date/time, location or both.

 .. _N1.8: